 Omaha is a large city located in the state of Nebraska.
 With a population of 443,885 people and 155 constituent neighborhoods, Omaha is the largest community in Nebraska.

 Omaha real estate is some of the most expensive in Nebraska, although Omaha house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Omaha isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Omaha are a mix of both white- and blue-collar jobs.
-Overall, Omaha is a city of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Omaha who work in office and administrative support (15.18%), sales jobs (11.39%) and management occupations (8.58%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Omaha is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Omaha is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Omaha who work in office and administrative support (15.18%), sales jobs (11.39%), and management occupations (8.58%).

 Also of interest is that Omaha has more people living here who work in computers and math than 95% of the places in the US.

 One important feature of Omaha is that it is one of the most car-oriented large cities in the country.
 In fact, 0.85% of people commute to and from work every day by private automobile, eschewing alternative forms of transportation, which are not widely available in Omaha anyway.
 So, if you like to drive, Omaha is the city for you!
 The landscape around Omaha reflects this: wide streets, parking lots, plenty of highways, malls, and shopping centers are what you'll find.

 In terms of college education, Omaha is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.76% of adults in Omaha have a college degree.